nationalarchives/ds-caselaw-utils/schemas/parser-metadata/metadata-schema.md

 | **Type**     | `string` |
 | **Required** | No       |

+**Description:** The title of the document for indexing purposes.
+May be different from the exact text which appears in the document.

 #### <a name="parameters_PARSER_attachments"></a>1.1.7.
 Property `Parsed document metadata > parameters > PARSER > attachments`

+**Title:** Attachments

 |              |         |
 | ------------ | ------- |
 | **Type**     | `array` |
 | **Required** | No      |

+**Description:** A list of attachments to the document.

 |                      | Array restrictions |
 | -------------------- | ------------------ |